tkhq/sdk/examples/with-ethers/README.md

 This script will do the following:

+1. sign a raw payload
-1. send ETH
+2. send ETH (via type 2 EIP-1559 transaction)
-2. deposit ETH into the WETH contract (aka wrapping)
+3. deposit ETH into the WETH contract (aka wrapping)
-3. withdraw WETH from the WETH contract (aka unwrapping)
-4. transfer WETH

 Note that these transactions will all be broadcasted sequentially.